soerenbnoergaard/reverse-camel/README.md

 Clone of the amazing Camel Crusher based on black-box analysis.
 The reason for doing this is to get a simple Linux version so Wine is not required to get some of the great camel's tube-like distortion.

+# Download

+Release version can be downloaded from the [Github releases page](https://github.com/soerenbnoergaard/reverse-camel/releases).

 # Building

 On Linux for Linux: